 In medical malpractice, the plaintiff's goal is to prove that the doctor didn't conform to established medical standards.

 When you're in a car crash you can show negligence by proving that the other driver was not obeying traffic laws.

 The Elements of Negligence

 You must show the following elements for a successful negligence case:

 Ways to Prove Negligence

-For example, a child who was injured by the bag of grain on a public sidewalk in front of a grain producer may not have any direct or circumstantial proof that the producer was negligent in handling the bag.
-However, a bag of grain typically does not fly onto a public sidewalk in the absence of negligence, and the producer presumably had exclusive control over the bag at the time of the accident.
-In this instance, the jury may be able to infer negligence on the part of the defendant under res ipsa loquitur.
+For another example, suppose a bag of grain injures you on a public sidewalk in front of a grain producer.
+A bag of grain rarely flies onto a public sidewalk without negligence.
+Also, the producer presumably had exclusive control over the bag at the time of the accident.
+So, unlike your alfredo sauce incident, the jury may be able to infer the producer's negligence in this case.